Rootre/forms-dropdown/README.md

 }
 ```

+Your item object can be anything, only mandatory field
+is `label` key that is shown in component HTML.

 ### Usage with controllers:

-You can pass state hooks to control dropdown's behavior:
+You can pass react useState instances to control dropdown's behavior:

 ```jsx harmony
 import React, {useState} from 'react';